 What good is a glucometer if the diabetes glucose meter isn’t accurate?
 Most new glucometers meets the FDA standards and have good accuracy.
 Accuracy of the glucometer can also depend on how the user uses it.
 As a glucometer ages, they can become less accurate.
 There are two ways to ensure the accuracy of glucometers and this should be done routinely say in three months interval.

 - Easiest and cheapest way is to take your glucometer with you and visit your doctor or a reputed laboratory.
-You can check your blood sugar level using the glucometer and then by the traditional laboratory method.
+You can check your blood sugar level using the glucometer and then do the same test at the nearest laboratory.
 The two results should either match or should fall within a 15% margin of each other.

 - Second method is by using a control solution.
 The meter may come with the solution, or you can buy it at most pharmacies.
 If the glucometer is still accurate, it should read the solution at the required level specified for the control solution (please refer to the user manual of the glucometer for further details).